Entry Level SEO Tips

 One of the quickest and easiest ways to determine what search intent may be is to utilize Google’s very own search box.

-There are dozens if not hundreds of ways to do keyword research; in fact, choosing the keywords that might work best for your site and your business is perhaps one of the most complicated and difficult aspects of SEO.
+There are dozens if not hundreds of ways to do keyword research; in fact, choosing the keywords that might work best for your site and your business is perhaps one of the most complicated and difficult aspects of advanced SEO.

 UberSuggest is another useful tool to check out, since it scrapes Google autocomplete data to show you what Google might suggest to users who are starting to type your targeted keywords.